 Then again, if you routinely practice safe driving and normally have smooth routes, you could receive cash back and other rewards.
 Additionally, if you work remotely and don’t have a commute to a workplace, you can be more selective about your driving time and try to avoid densely populated areas with lots of traffic.

 Ultimately, it’s your decision.
 Any discounted premiums will come from Allstate’s calculations and your driving performance.
-Whether or not you enroll in Drivewise, it's a good idea to reassess your car insurance situation once every six months.
+Whether or not you enroll in Drivewise, it's a good idea to reassess your car insurance situation once every six months to ensure your policy is the best fit for your budget and profile.
 Enter your ZIP code below to see what you could save.